-China probes former chief of internet regulator for suspected graft
+China probes former chief of Internet regulator for suspected graft

 Reuters was unable to reach Lu or a representative to seek comment.

-When Lu visited Facebook Inc's U.S. campus in 2014, Mark Zuckerberg, the founder of the social networking site that has long been blocked in China, greeted Lu in Mandarin, according to a Chinese government website.
+When Lu visited Facebook's US campus in 2014, Mark Zuckerberg, the founder of the social networking site that has long been blocked in China, greeted Lu in Mandarin, according to a Chinese government website.

 In a separate statement on its website on Wednesday, the CCDI emphasised the significance of Lu being the first "tiger", or senior official, to be brought to heel for corruption since the key 19th Communist Party Congress held last month.